 What determines human capital?

 There are certain key words Heckman frequently uses when discussing his work.
-Human capital, for example, a term coined by Nobel Laureate Gary Becker.
+Human capital is one of them, a term coined by Nobel Laureate Gary Becker.
 “One of the big developments that occurred in understanding human capital is its multidimensional nature,” Heckman explains.
 “It’s not just IQ, it’s not just how smart you are, but how perseverant and sociable you are, how much self-control you have.”
 Heckman, as head of the Center for the Economics of Human Development at Chicago University, has developed measurement schemes to better understand human potential, “in a much richer way than just looking at PISA scores.”

 Human capital is a critical component for determining success in life.
 It involves skills that can be costly to acquire – a good education or job training, for example – but which pay off in the long run.
-“It’s really an investment decision,” Heckman explains.
-But investing starts very early in everyone’s life, at toddler age.
-That’s where the parents come in.
+“It’s really an investment decision,” Heckman explains, an investment that he thinks should start very early in one’s life.

 How can we give kids a chance to flourish?